allenporter/flux-local/README.md

 ```

 You may also use `flux-local` to verify your local changes to cluster resources have the desird
 effect.
-This will run a local `kustomize build` first against the local repo then again
+This is similar to `flux diff` but entirely local.
+This will run a local `kustomize build`
-against a prior repo revision, then prints the output:
+first against the local repo then again against a prior repo revision, then prints the output:
 ```bash
 $ flux-local diff ks apps
 ---